-Generally, the steps followed during the performance of the standard two-stream photolysis scheme are: 1) read in 2-D photolysis data; 2) interpolate each photolysis rate from the 2-D latitudes and levels on to p-TOMCAT latitudes and levels; 3) interpolate the three diurnal values of the photolysis rates in time of day to the local time for each p-TOMCAT grid point.
+Generally, the steps followed during the performance of the standard p-TOMCAT photolysis scheme are: (1) read in 2-D photolysis data; (2) interpolate each photolysis rate from the 2-D latitudes and levels on to p-TOMCAT latitudes and levels; (3) interpolate the three diurnal values of the photolysis rates in time of day to the local time for each p-TOMCAT grid point.
 This photolysis scheme's main drawback is that it has a poor handling of clouds, since only a zonally and seasonally averaged cloudiness is taken into account.
+The twodimensional, offline nature of this algorithm makes it out-ofdate with present-day model developments.